harshsaver/viralaiugc/README.md

 Assets link: https://drive.google.com/drive/folders/1UsaV1nXoU672Ung-IEzENOaUMyW4wRR3?usp=drive_link

 ReelPost is an AI UGC content tool for TikTok.
-Frontend and DB are completely vibe-coded with Lovable.
 The tech stack includes Vite (React) for the frontend, Supabase for the database, Vercel for hosting, and a Node.js server that runs locally to render videos at no cost.
 You can use everything on the free tier of each service.
-T he entire project was built in just 48 hours spread across one week.
+The entire project was built in just 48 hours spread across one week.
 Feel free to use it, and don't hesitate to [reach out](https://x.com/rushabtated4) if you encounter any issues.

 ## Overview